OriHoch/nli-data-pipelines/README.md

 Data Pipelines for NLI Data

+**Work In Progress, not all data is ready yet / available in the repo**

 There are 2 ways to use this repo:

 1. Download and use the data directory, most of the data is available under [/data](/data)